WASP logoWASP

 Train

-Selected scholars complete ground school and weekly flight lessons at the Williamsburg Flight Center.
+Selected scholars work through ground school and weekly flight lessons at the Williamsburg Flight Center.

 Checkride